 Students who have previously been enrolled in the student health insurance plan may be eligible to enroll in a continuation plan.
 Contact the insurance company directly to advise them of your graduation (or ineligibility) date to see what plan is available.

 Each Fall (August 1), the insurance plan renews with a new policy contract.

 Since your enrollment as a GA/GRA/GTA is automatic, you don’t necessarily need to verify enrollment, but you might want to contact Student Health to see if there will be any changes for the next policy year.
 Premiums, benefits, claims addresses, ID numbers, and contact information may change with each renewal.

 You will not receive these cards in the mail.

 After you are activated in the insurance system you will need to visit www.uhcsr.com and create an online account using your SR ID number, UT Student ID number or UT email address.
 If your address changes, please make sure you correct it in the UT payroll system – your department secretary can handle that for you.

-For the best benefits, all UT Knoxville students should use the resources of the Student Health Center (SHS) first, where treatment will be administered or a referral issued.
+For the best benefits, all UT Knoxville students should first use the Student Health Center (SHS) resources, where treatment will be administered, or a referral issued.
 A referral issued by the SHS must accompany the claim when submitted.

 If you are updating an existing referral initially made by a Student Health Center provider, then an office visit may not be required.
 Contact your provider’s Nurse by phone to update an existing referral.
-An updated referral must be (1) initiated by the same Student Health provider, (2) scheduled with the same consultant or other outside provider, and (3) made for the same reason as the initial referral.
-If any of these three criteria do not apply, it is otherwise considered a new, initial referral and a Health Center visit must be scheduled if you wish to reduce your out of pocket expense.
+An updated referral must be (1) initiated by the same Student Health provider, (2) scheduled with the same consultant or another outside provider, and (3) made for the same reason as the initial referral.
+If any of these three criteria do not apply, it is otherwise considered a new, initial referral, and a Health Center visit must be scheduled if you wish to reduce your out-of-pocket expense.

 - Print your ID card or request a replacement ID card